Ditectrev/DP-203/README.md

 - [ ] CSV
 - [ ] JSON

-### HOTSPOT You are designing a monitoring solution for a fleet of 500 vehicles.
+### You are designing a monitoring solution for a fleet of 500 vehicles.
 Each vehicle has a GPS tracking device that sends data to an Azure event hub once per minute.
 You have a CSV file in an Azure Data Lake Storage Gen2 container.
 The file maintains the expected geographical area in which each vehicle should be.
 You need to ensure that when a GPS position is outside the expected area, a message is added to another event hub for processing within 30 seconds.
 The solution must minimize cost.
 What should you include in the solution?

 - [ ] Box 1: Point within polygon.
 Box 2: Azure Stream Analytics.
 Box 3: Hopping.
 - [ ] Box 1: Tumbling.
 Box 2: Point within polygon.
 Box 3: Azure Stream Analytics.